 This article will introduce you to the Brazilian Wax, describe a standard procedure, and hint on the pros and cons.
 Let’s begin by defining it:

 The Brazilian wax is a hair removal method that is used to remove hair from the pubic region using hot wax and a cloth.
 It is a procedure commonly performed on women, although some men also use it.
-We shall focus on women.
+This website focuses primarily on women.

 The Brazilian is believed to make a woman more sensual by increasing their sensitivity during intercourse.
 This belief has caused it to consistently rank among men’s Top Ten Sexual Fantasies.
 The procedure also has health benefits – the British Association of Dermatologists credits it with the eradication of pubic lice.
 However, the procedure has some associated risks including burns, swellings and STIs.